 Despite significant advancements in other domains, such as natural language processing (NLP) and computer vision, there is still no dominant foundation model tailored to molecular representation in drug discovery~\citep{zhang2023artificial}.
-This paper begins to address this pressing gap by introducing an innovative approach that leverages \textit{functional group (FG)-aware tokenization} in the context of both sequence-based and graph-based molecular representations.
-In the literature, terms such as ``motifs,'' ``fragments,'' ``substructures,'' and ``building blocks'' are often used interchangeably with ``functional groups.''
-However, in this paper, we use the term \textit{``functional groups''} to represent a subset of these molecular concepts, with a more rigorous definition grounded in chemical principles.
-A functional group refers to a chemically meaningful portion of a molecule that significantly influences its properties and behavior.
-This can include simple functional groups, such as hydroxyl (-OH), as well as more complex molecular substructures, such as ring systems, which serve distinct functional roles within the molecule.
-Functional groups (FGs) play a crucial role in determining a molecule's properties.
-For instance, salicylic acid and aspirin share the same core structure but differ by just one functional group—a hydroxyl group in salicylic acid is replaced by an acetyl group in aspirin.
-This seemingly minor change results in substantial differences in their chemical properties and biological activities.
-The acetyl group in aspirin enables it to irreversibly inhibit cyclooxygenase (COX) enzymes, providing it with blood-thinning properties that make it effective in preventing heart attacks and strokes—functions that salicylic acid does not exhibit.
+This paper begins to address this pressing gap by introducing an innovative \textit{functional group (FG)-aware} approach, in which classical FGs are identified according to established chemical principles, while also considering additional chemically meaningful substructures that strongly influence molecular properties.
+Functional groups play a central role in determining the chemical and biological behavior of molecules, and even small changes can lead to significant differences in activity.
+For instance, salicylic acid and aspirin share the same molecular backbone but differ by a single functional group: the hydroxyl group in salicylic acid is replaced by an acetyl group in aspirin.
+This subtle modification dramatically alters their properties and biological activities, as the acetyl group in aspirin enables irreversible inhibition of cyclooxygenase (COX) enzymes, producing blood-thinning effects that help prevent heart attacks and strokes, effects not observed with salicylic acid.
+By rigorously grounding tokenization in \textbf{chemical rules}, our approach aims to more effectively capture these critical molecular properties and functions.